-Lauren Whitham is a senior at the University of Central Florida pursuing her B.S.B.A in Accounting.
-This will be her second semester in Beta Alpha Psi, and her first as an officer.
-As VP of Chapter Activities, Lauren is looking forward to organizing volunteer events to get BAP more involved in the community.
-In her free time, Lauren enjoys working out, watching movies, theme parks, and spending time outdoors.
+Ian Wennerstrom is a senior at the University of Central Florida pursuing his Bachelor’s degree in Accounting.
+This will be his forth semester in Beta Alpha Psi and second semester serving as VP of Chapter Activities.
+Ian is looking forward to organizing volunteer events to get BAP more involved in the community.
+Some of Ian’s favorite activities include kayaking, theme parks, movies, the beach, and hanging out with friends.

 Vice President of Relations

 Andrea Leimer is a junior at the University of Central Florida pursuing her B.S.B.A in Accounting.
 She transferred after obtaining her A.A. from Valencia College.
 This is Andrea’s first semester as an officer and second semester in Beta Alpha Psi.
 She is always passionate about what she does and is excited to serve on the board for BAP.
 Outside of school, Andrea loves singing, painting, traveling, and making sushi.